-My name is Kara Davies-Hobbs and my aim is to help people learn to use new technology, to keep pace with change and develop the confidence to fully explore (and enjoy) all the benefits that new technology can bring.
+My name is Kara Davies-Hobbs and, for the last 5 years, I’ve been teaching people to use new technology.
+My aim is to help people to keep pace with change and develop the confidence to fully explore (and enjoy) all the benefits that new technology can bring.

 In 2019, we are surrounded by people using technological devices (smart phones [iPhone/Galaxy], tablets [iPad/Surface Pro/Pixel Slate/Galaxy Tab] and computers [Apple/Microsoft/Acer/Dell/HP].
 We may have smart meters in our homes, electrical cars on our drives and these days a great many people use online shops, banks, and even file their tax returns online.